TumiSpaces/TumiSpaces/README.md

 - 📝 I regularly write articles on [https://medium.com/@tumi.maramane](https://medium.com/@tumi.maramane)

-- 💬 Ask me about **With a background in data analytics and a passion for bridging the gap between analysis and engineering, I bring a unique blend of skills and expertise to the table.
-From completing courses in Python, SQL, and Tableau to gaining hands-on experience in analyzing diverse datasets, I am committed to mastering the tools and technologies necessary for the field of data analytics and data engineering.
-My journey began with a freelance role as a Data Analyst at Raw Oils, where I honed my ability to derive actionable insights from data to drive business decisions.
-Subsequently, I transitioned into a Portfolio Manager position at Portman, where I further developed my analytical and problem-solving skills while ensuring customer satisfaction and regulatory compliance**
+- 💬 As a dedicated Data Analyst with a comprehensive background in Business Management, Data Analytics, Business Analytics, Project Management, and Data Engineering, I am driven by a passion for bridging the gap between analysis and engineering.
+With a unique blend of skills and expertise, I strive to leverage data to drive strategic decision-making and organizational success.

+     My journey in the field of data analytics and engineering began with a strong foundation built upon completing courses in Python, SQL, and Tableau.
+Through hands-on experience, I have honed my ability to analyze diverse datasets and extract actionable insights that fuel business growth.

+     My professional career commenced with a freelance role as a Data Analyst at Raw Oils, where I cultivated my analytical prowess and contributed to informed decision-making processes.
+Transitioning into a Portfolio Manager position at Portman, I further refined my skills in data analysis and problem-solving, all while prioritizing customer satisfaction and regulatory compliance.

+     With a commitment to continuous learning and mastery of cutting-edge tools and technologies, I am dedicated to driving innovation and driving tangible results through data-driven strategies.
+I am excited to continue my journey in the dynamic field of data analytics and engineering, making meaningful contributions to organizations and industries at large

 - 📫 How to reach me **tumi.maramane@gmail.com**